 Preventing click fraud in your affiliate traffic can be tricky.
 Yet, it can be done.
-In this article, we are going to discuss what is “click fraud,” how much it can cost you if you don’t pay attention, and ultimately – how to prevent it.
+In this article, we will discuss “click fraud,” how much it can cost you if you don’t pay attention, and most importantly – how to prevent it.

 What is click fraud?